Addons

 This will scaffold out everything you need to get started as a private addon within your site’s addons directory.

-Eventually, an addon will be available on Packagist and installable through Composer (and therefore live inside your vendor directory).
+Eventually, an addon may be available on Packagist and installable through Composer (and therefore live inside your vendor directory).
 During development however, you can keep it on your local filesystem as a path repository.

 Hot Tip!